 Residency options

 People with the D8 Visa must also have health insurance that covers them during their entire stay.
-This means health insurance must cover a minimum of €30,000 in medical expenses, including coverage f
+This means health insurance must cover a minimum of €30,000 in medical expenses, including coverage for emergency medical care, hospitalization, and repatriation.

-or emergency medical care, hospitalization, and repatriation.
-The Portugal Golden Visa also allows investors to obtain residency through real estate or business investments and offers a path to citizenship after five years.
+There is also the Portugal Golden Visa, which allows investors to obtain residency through real estate or business investments and offers a path to citizenship after five years.

 Expat community